GoogleChrome/web.dev/src/site/content/en/learn/accessibility/video-audio/index.md

 One of the most widely used alternative media types are [captions](https://www.w3.org/WAI/media/av/captions/).
-Captions are written text synchronized with multimedia content for people who cannot hear or understand spoken words.
+Captions are written text synchronized with multimedia content for people who can't hear or understand spoken words.
 They are presented in the same language as the main audio track and include important non-speech information, such as sound effects, background noises, and essential music.